 Our thoughts on the term

-The ‘survivor movement’ is most often used to describe the movement of people who have experienced harm in the mental health/psychiatric system and have campaigned for change and reform, but the term implies that these individuals, groups and organisations share common goals and are moving in a similar direction.
+The ‘service user/survivor movement’ is most often used to describe the movement of people who have experienced harm in the mental health/psychiatric system and have campaigned for change and reform, but the term can imply that these individuals, groups and organisations share common goals and are moving in a similar direction.
 However, there is a great diversity of views, opinions and experiences within the lived experience landscape.
 For example, some people want to improve (reform) the system, others want to abolish it entirely (though this may include incremental steps of reform).
-This is something NSUN has tried to unpick in our 2024 publication “Exploring ‘community’ and the mental health lived experience landscape“.
+This is something NSUN has explored in our 2024 publication “Exploring ‘community’ and the mental health lived experience landscape“.

 User-led group